Fix Gaps in Teeth Morristown, NJ

 Can gaps in teeth close on their own?

 Gaps between teeth don’t close on their own.
-While some minor gaps may tighten up over time, especially in children, more significant gaps usually require dental treatment.
+While some minor gaps may tighten over time, especially in children, more significant gaps usually require dental treatment.
 Orthodontic treatments like braces or clear aligners can close these spaces and give you a more aligned and confident smile.

 Can clear aligners help close gaps?